-The impact on overall travel demand is presented in Table 7.5.
-The increase in public transport trips is significant, reaching nearly 4,000 in the 2026 AM Peak hour; the reduction in car travel is less marked.
+The impact on overall travel demand20 is presented in Table 7.5.
+The increase in public transport trips is significant, reaching nearly 4,000 in the 2026 AM Peak hour; the reduction in car travel is less marked, but significant nevertheless.